-In order to use RunSignUp, your browser must accept cookies.
+In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

 If you have any questions about this race, click the button below.Questions?

-Join this event and invite your friends on Facebook.
+Like this page and invite your friends on Facebook.